Universal quantum control over bosonic network: Introduction

 In this paper, we develop a universal theory to control a general $N$-node bosonic network, which extends the universal quantum control (UQC) theory for discrete-variable systems~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr, Jin2025Rydberg,Jin2025NonHerm,Jin2025Majorana} to that for continuous-variable systems.
-Universal passages in the Heisenberg picture can be activated by the partial or full commutation condition about the coefficient matrix of the time-dependent network Hamiltonian for the stationary ancillary modes, which is equivalent to solving the time-dependent Schr\"odinger equation for the whole network.
-A variety of quantum control over the network of arbitrary size can be performed through the activated passages.
-Our theory is justified by arbitrary state exchange between two bosonic modes and chiral state transfer across multiple modes.
+Universal passages in the Heisenberg picture can be activated by the partial or complete commutation condition about the coefficient matrix of the time-dependent network Hamiltonian in the stationary representation, which is equivalent to solving the time-dependent Schr\"odinger equation for the entire network.
+A variety of quantum controls over the network can be performed through the activated passages.
+Our theory is justified by arbitrary state exchange between two bosonic modes and chiral entanglement state transfer across multiple modes.

 The rest of this paper is structured as follows.
 In Sec.~\ref{general}, we introduce a general theoretical framework for solving the time-dependent Schr\"odinger equation about the bosonic network of arbitrary size.
-In the representation of stationary ancillary modes, the commutation condition for the coefficient matrix of Hamiltonian gives rise to useful nonadiabatic passages.
+In the representation of stationary ancillary modes, the commutation condition about the coefficient matrix of the Hamiltonian and the projection operator of matrix bases gives rise to useful nonadiabatic passages.
 Section~\ref{BosonTwo} exemplifies the passage-construction protocol in a paradigmatic two-mode system with mutual state conversion.
-Section~\ref{BosonThree} presents the chiral NOON-state transfer of three bosonic modes.
-Section~\ref{BosonNet} extends the protocol for a general $N$-node system and demonstrates the chiral Fock-state transfer across four bosonic modes.
-The entire work is summarized in Sec.~\ref{conclusion}.
-Appendix~\ref{proof} provides a detailed deduction about the time-dependent and time-independent ancillary-mode transformation for the time-dependent network Hamiltonian.
+Section~\ref{BosonThree} presents the chiral entanglement transfer of three bosonic modes.
+Section~\ref{BosonNet} describes the protocol for a general $N$-node system and demonstrates the chiral Fock-state transfer across four bosonic modes.
+Our protocol is found to be robust against the unwanted coupling in the network.
+Discussion and conclusion can be found in Sec.~\ref{conclusion}.
+Appendix~\ref{proof} provides a detailed derivation about the ancillary-mode transformation for the time-dependent network Hamiltonian.